The Horrors of David Parker Ray, the Toy Box Killer

 There are many infamous serial killers, each known for their sick and twisted crimes.

-David Parker Ray’s modus operandi, or MO for short, was to sexually assault, torture, and then drug women.
+David Parker Ray’s modus operandi was to assault, torture, and then drug women.
 Although he was never caught, he was believed to have murdered dozens of women.

 He was known as the “Toy Box Killer” for the location of his sadistic acts.

-Due to a heart attack, he only served one year of his sentence before he died.
+Due to a heart attack, he only served one year of his sentence before he passed.
 But he left a disturbing legacy that still haunts the American Southwest.

 David Parker Ray